GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 ##Web Component Creation - `lifecycle.created`
 All custom web components execute a callback upon creation, found in `lifecycle.created` for each detector; this function declares a lot of detector-specific information, so it is left empty in the `<detector-template>` object, to be defined individually for each detector; nevertheless, `lifecycle.created` typically follows a standard pattern which we describe here:

  - Declare `this.channelNames[i]`, an array of strings corresponding to the [Greg Standard Mneumonic](http://www.triumf.info/wiki/tigwiki/index.php/Detector_Nomenclature) names of each detector channel to be rendered, **in the order that they will be drawn**.
+May also include strings describing summary cells; valid summary names are prefixes of the individual detector elements they will summarize.
+For example, `TIS01G` would summarize the BGO channels `TIS01GN01X`, `TIS01GN02X`, `TIS01GN03X`, `TIS01GN04X`, and `TIS01GN05X`.
  - Declare `URLs[i]`, an array of strings corresponding to the URLs that will respond with JSONP posts of the data this detector needs to update itself.
 These will typically be:
   - `<host>:<port>/<route>?jsonp=parseThreshold`, a JSONP post of threshold data (spec below), wrapped in the `parseThreshold` function.
   - `<host>:<port>/<route>?jsonp=parseRate`, a JSONP post of rate data (spec below), wrapped in the `parseRate` function.